How to Cook Ground Beef Tacos in under 20 minutes

 We base this recipe on a per taco amount for the ground beef and other ingredients.
 So, it actually is how many tacos per person question.
 In our experience, it depends if you’re serving other sides along with these tacos.
 So, if serving tortilla chips and salsa with these ground beef tacos, individuals will tend to eat one less taco.
 With that said, it’s often that adults will eat about 3-4 tacos, teenagers about 3-5 tacos, and small children about 1-3 tacos.
 Small children generally will eat less tortilla chips and salsa but, will be more agreeable to tortilla chips and cheese dip.
 LOL!

 Tacos with Ground Beef Nutrition Information

-Here’s the nutritional values for this recipe, which includes all the toppings shown.
+The nutritional values are shown in the <Print Recipe> option, which includes all the toppings shown.
 Your nutritional values will, of course, improve if you use some substitutions of some toppings like using a low-fat sour cream or an alternate meat.
 Here’s what LiveStrong.com reports on ground beef tacos and cheese nutritional information.